elsonel/elsonel/README.md

 ### Hi there! 👋

-I am open to software engineering opportunities.
+I'm open to software engineering opportunities.

 You can find my art/design portfolio at https://elsonel.github.io/